 B. Registration for Pass/No Pass Courses

-- Courses taken on a Pass or No Pass basis will not count in the GPA, but the credit hours successfully completed will be counted towards graduation.
-The Pass grade is given when the grade in the course is C, or above.
+- Courses taken on a Pass or No Pass basis will not count toward the GPA, but the credit hours successfully completed will be counted toward graduation.
+The Pass grade is given when the grade in the course is C or above.

 - Students are not allowed to take more than one course per semester on a Pass or No Pass basis.

 C. Registration for Tutorial Courses

 In exceptional cases, students are allowed to take courses on a tutorial basis, subject to the following: